 A desktop or laptop computer is recommended in order to effectively use Canvas.
 However, Canvas has an app for use on mobile devices (smartphone, tablet).
 Full functionality of Canvas tools is optimized on a desktop/laptop.

 Most Canvas courses are organized into Canvas Modules, where the modules are like folders that organize the course materials by week, chapters or topics.

 For example, a course on crocheting may be set up either by:

 - Weeks (Week 1: Introduction to Crochet and Week 2: Basic Tools, etc.);

-- or by Topics (for ex., Module 1: Introduction to Crochet, Module 2: Basic Tools in Crocheting, etc.)
+- Topics (for ex., Module 1: Introduction to Crochet, Module 2: Basic Tools in Crocheting, etc.)

 Each module may include Canvas Pages (documents created in Canvas), Word files, Excel files, and/or PowerPoint slides/presentations posted by your professor.
 The module may also include videos, audio podcasts and/or links to other materials relevant to your learning the module’s topic and contents.